soopsman/bl2_loot_tracker/Readme.md

 This app looks for updates to tracker files from the [Loot Randomizer](https://github.com/mopioid/Borderlands-Loot-Randomizer) mod by Mopioid.

-When the app is started a github gist is created for each seed and kept up to date if the tracker file changes.
+When the app is started a Github Gist is created/updated for the latest seed and kept up to date when the tracker file changes.

+If a different seed is created or updated, the same Gist will be updated with the new seed.

 ### Prerequisites